Floopert/CW2024/Readme.md

     -LevelParent.java: The winGame() method now switches the scene to the win.fxml instead of just displaying the win image.

-### going to next level no longer resets user's health
+### going to next level no longer resets user's health [Commit: 0da2c1e]
     Description: If user takes damage in a level, when progressing to next level, the user will only have the remaining health from last level.
-For example, if the user completes level 1 with 3 health remaining, the user start level 2 with only 3 health.
+For example, if the user completes level 1 with 3 health remaining, the user starts level 2 with only 3 health.
     But if the user dies in any level and replays the level, health is reset to default.
 For example, even if the user starts level 2 with only 3 health, if the user dies and replays at level 2, the user will start with the default of 5 health.

     -UserPlane.java: added a constant PLAYER_INITIAL_HEALTH in this class.
 The class is now a singleton and its constructor no longer requires any parameters.
 The initial health is set from the local constant PLAYER_INITIAL_HEALTH within the class.